Skip to content

 What Insurance Does a CLIA-Certified Clinical Lab Need?

-A comprehensive guide to the core insurance coverage every CLIA-certified clinical laboratory should evaluate, including professional liability, cyber, property, and workers compensation.
+The core insurance every CLIA-certified clinical lab should evaluate: professional liability, cyber and HIPAA, property and equipment, and workers compensation.

 CLIA-certified clinical laboratories operate at the intersection of healthcare delivery, regulated diagnostics, and complex operational risk.
 Building the right insurance program means understanding both the regulatory landscape and the day-to-day exposures that don’t appear in generic commercial policies.